Ian-VA/capybara-lang/README.md

 main():
   x1 = 3 # variables can be inferred
-  ptr x2 = 5 # unlike other languages, capybara declared a pointer with the 'ptr' keyword add(x1, x2)
+  ptr x2 = 5 # unlike other languages, you declare a pointer with the 'ptr' keyword add(x1, x2)
 ```